codeofmohit/youtube_clone/README.md

 - dark/light theme planning done ✅

-  - toggle dark class in parent html component, on click of dark/light mode button, use redux/context.
+  - toggle dark class in parent html component, make a higher order component wrapper Theme for the same, on click of dark/light mode button, use redux/context.
   - keep on using dark mode classes in tailwind for all the styling's along

 - building navbar UI ✅